Celtics–Lakers rivalry: 2008 NBA Finals

 In 2008, the Lakers and the Celtics met in the NBA Finals for the first time in 21 years.

 This was the first time the Celtics made the Finals since 1987, while the Lakers' last appearance had been in 2004.
 Boston was led by their 'Big Three' of Paul Pierce, Kevin Garnett, and Ray Allen.
 Los Angeles was led by MVP Kobe Bryant and All-Star Pau Gasol.

 The Celtics' 66–16 record gave them home court advantage over Los Angeles (57–25).
 The Celtics won Game 1 98–88, highlighted by a dramatic comeback by Paul Pierce after a third quarter knee injury.
 In Game 2, the Celtics had a comfortable 24-point lead in the fourth quarter, before Kobe Bryant led a furious Lakers run that cut the lead to two.
 However the Celtics would hold on to win 108–102, taking the commanding 2–0 series lead.

 As the series shifted to Los Angeles, the Lakers stifled Pierce and Garnett in Game 3, winning 87–81.
 They also looked to be in control of Game 4, holding their ground for most of the third quarter, leading by as many as 24 points.
 However, the Celtics went on a 21–3 run to end the third quarter, closing the deficit to only two points (73–71).
 With 4:07 remaining in the fourth quarter, the Celtics took their first lead in the game when Celtics' reserve Eddie House made an 18-foot (5.5 m) jumper.
 With House's shot, the Celtics were in the lead for good, winning 97–91.
-The Celtics' victory in Game 4 was the largest comeback in the NBA Finals since 1971.
+The Celtics' victory in Game 4 was the largest comeback in the NBA Finals until it was surpassed 18 years later by the New York Knicks in Game 4 of the 2026 Finals.

 The Lakers would win Game 5 103–98, despite blowing another large lead, and the series shifted back to Boston.
 However, the Celtics would close out the series in Game 6 with a dominant 131–92 win.
 The 39-point margin of victory was the largest ever in an NBA championship-clinching game, breaking the old record of 33, also set by the Celtics over the Lakers in Game Five of the 1965 NBA Finals, 129–96.
 Paul Pierce was named Finals MVP.